 The task of designing the spacesuits was originally given to Paramount’s in-house prop department, but they came up with helmets that looked old-fashioned.

-Relations were further strained when Robert Abel, who had brought in Brick Price, left and was replaced by Douglas Trumbull.
+Relations were further strained when Robert Abel, who had brought in Brick Price, left and was replaced by Douglas Trumbull as head of visual effects.
 The company was forced to write a letter to the studio detailing its involvement with Abel and explaining why things took as long as they did.

 According to Price, the reason was that Paramount kept changing the shooting schedule and kept demanding changes.